-- 1. Report the injury to your supervisor immediately and notify the Benefits Coordinator in the Treasurer's office. - 2.
-Complete an accident report in Public School Works within 24 hours if possible. - 3.
-When seeking medical treatment, please present your Worker's Compensation MCO Card.
+- 1. Report the injury to your supervisor immediately and notify the Assistant Supervisor of Benefits and Finance in the Treasurer's office. - 2.
+Complete an accident report in Public School Works within 24 hours. - 3.
+When seeking medical treatment, please present your Worker's Compensation insurance card.

 This card should be carried with you at all times.
-If it is misplaced, please call the Human Resources office for a replacement card.
+If it is misplaced, please visit the staff intranet accident reporting packet or call the Assistant Supervisor of Benefits and Finance in the Treasurer's Office.